apache/activemq/THREAT_MODEL.md

    bind to `0.0.0.0` or localhost? is Jolokia exposed by default?).
 Please confirm the default authentication state and bind address of the management surfaces.

+   > Jetty and Jolokia are configured to only listen on localhost (127.0.0.1)
+   > by default and are configured to require authentication and authorization.

 5. *(→ §4, §5, §7, §8)* We assume the KahaDB directory, JDBC store, keystores,
    and credential files are **trusted storage** with the broker as exclusive writer, and that a local-filesystem attacker is out of scope.
 Confirm; and confirm that message durability/integrity (§8 #7) is a correctness — not a confidentiality/authz — guarantee.

+   > Correct.

 6. *(→ §5)* We assume a conformant JVM, correct system clock, and correctly configured TLS trust store as environmental preconditions.
 Anything else load-bearing (specific JDK floor per line, RMI/JMX assumptions)?

+   > Non-localhost network access to RMI/JMX must be secured as an
+   > environmental pre-condition.
+ActiveMQ does not have the ability to
+   > control IP filtering, rate limiting or request limits of RMI/JMX
+   > operations.

 7. *(→ §5)* Our "what the broker does to the host" inventory says it opens listening + outbound sockets, owns its KahaDB dir, reads `ACTIVEMQ_OPTS`, and starts JMX/Jetty when enabled — and makes **no** no-side-effects promise.
 Is that inventory complete and correct?

+   > Yes.
+Administrators are responsible to ensure proper system sizing and
+   > configuration to meet the expected workload.
+Running out of file descriptors,
+   > using too much memory due to high thread counts or running out of disk
+   > space through normal broker operations is not a DoS, but a misconfiguration
+   > of system sizing to the workload.

 **Wave 3 — resource bounds, peers, deserialization edges (reshapes §6, §8, §9):**